 Here are some suggestions:

-- If you have an attendance policy, use the “University Excused Absence” option in Canvas to indicate a DOS excused absence for the days students are absent.
+- If you have an attendance policy, use the “University Excused Absence” option in Canvas to indicate DOS excused absences for the days students are absent.

-- Require students to consult with a University tutor at CAST.
+- Require students to consult with a University tutor at CAST if their attendance becomes a concern.
 CAST academic coaches can help students figure out what they need to do to keep up.
 They can assist students in reading your syllabus, notes, and expectations.
 To require tutoring, go to the Navigate platform via NEST and “Issue an alert.”
 Select “Tutoring needed.”
 This will effectively create a case that a tutor will handle directly, ensuring that you receive an update from the tutor by scrolling down your Navigate homepage to see status updates on the cases you’ve opened.

 - Summaries of the class experience.
 Tip: Instructors don’t need to write these; individual students can be assigned the task of note-taking, posting notes on a Canvas page